You've never even heard of this Netflix original thriller, but you need to stream it now

 I Care A Lot.
 If you’ve been following the news headlines around the Britney Spears conservatorship, you’ll already be acclimated to what’s going on in this movie.
 It stars Rosamund Pike and Peter Dinklage.
 From Netflix: “A court-appointed legal guardian defrauds her older clients and traps them under her care.
 But her latest mark comes with some unexpected baggage.”

 El Camino: A Breaking Bad Movie.
 This title will satisfy your Better Call Saul fixation, until it returns, with more from the Vince Gilligan universe.
-El Camino is a standalone sequel movie to the Breaking Bad TV series.Today's Top Deal OMG... the $60 diamond stud earrings Amazon shoppers rave about are finally back in stock!
-Price:$59.90 Available from Amazon, BGR may receive a commission Available from Amazon BGR may receive a commission
+El Camino is a standalone sequel movie to the Breaking Bad TV series.Today's Top Deal Newest Nest Thermostat just hit a new all-time low price at Amazon - $12 less than Prime Day!
+Price:Was $130, Now $87.99!
+Available from Amazon, BGR may receive a commission Available from Amazon BGR may receive a commission